pyne/pyne/docker/readme.md

     - `build_pyne=NO` do not build PyNE, only add the PyNE dependencies to the container
     - `py_version=X.Y` specify the python version to install (options are 2.7 or 3.6)
+Note, if using multiple build arguments `--build-args` has to be repeted, i.e. : to request DAGMC and only dependencies with Python 2.7, the docker build arguments will be:
+`--build-args build_dagmc=YES --build-args build_pyne=NO --build-args=py_version=2.7`

 - A python script, `make_pyne_docker_image.py`, is also present to simplify the usage of the docker file.
 It allows maintainers to build, name, and push the docker container into